Exeter Rowing Club

 Exeter Rowing Club is a rowing club on the River Exe, based at Exe Water Sports Association, 62 Haven Road, Exeter, Devon.

 History

 The club was formed in 1864 but has much earlier origins with its early connections to the Exeter Amateur Rowing Club, St Thomas Amateur Rowing Club and Port Royal Amateur Rowing Club.
+The following year the club took control of the City of Exeter Regatta, which is the major annual event in the area.

-It caters for all age groups and has had major national success in recent years.
+The club has members of all age groups and has had major national success in recent years, with the most recent being two national titles at the 2025 British Rowing Club Championships.